MikeBishop/http-misc-extensions/draft-montenegro-httpauth-multilegged-auth.md

-Clients SHOULD assume that successful authentication with schemes that only support connection-based authentication (e.g. NTLM) always results in an authenticated session, even if the `Persisted-Auth` header is not present.
+Clients SHOULD assume that successful authentication with schemes that only support connection-based authentication (e.g. NTLM) always results in an authenticated session, even if the `Persistent-Auth` header is not present.

-The client CANNOT make any assumptions by the absence of the `Persisted-Auth` header until the authentication process is complete and it receives the final server response containing the requested resource.
+The client CANNOT make any assumptions by the absence of the `Persistent-Auth` header until the authentication process is complete and it receives the final server response containing the requested resource.